tonym128/ESP8266GameOn/README.md

 # ESP8266GameOn
-Game for an ESP8266 with SSD1306 and buttons.
+Gaming on an ESP8266 with SSD1306 and buttons.

 Hardware was originally inspired by the BSides Cape Town 2016 Badge and original source code is here